VITA MALT BEQUIA BASKETBALL RESULTS - NBC SVG

 The Championships will continue on the weekend.

-On Sunday, in the Under-16 Division, Dragons will take on Hornets, and in the 2nd Division, Rising Stars (2) will play against East Sidaz (2), then Raptors will do battle with East Sidaz (1) in the 1st Division.
+On Sunday in the Under-16 Division, Dragons will take on Hornets, and in the 2nd Division, Rising Stars (2) will play against East Sidaz (2), and Raptors will do battle with East Sidaz (1) in the 1st Division.

 Advertisement